 - 1. Funds are earned through the NCTracks based on allowable activities provided by the entity receiving the funds, and/or - 2.
-Funds are reimbursed based on actual expenditures incurred and certified by the Local Management Entity/Managed Care Organization (LME/MCO), or - 3.
+Funds are reimbursed based on actual expenditures incurred and certified by the LME/MCO, or - 3.
 Funds are reimbursed based on actual expenditures incurred and certified by the contractor.

-The N. C. DHHS Controller's Office is responsible for submitting "Financial Status Report 269" to the Federal Grants Management Officer for documentation of federal funds expended, according to the N. C. DHHS Cash Management Policy.
+The N. C. DHHS Controller's Office is responsible for submitting a SF-425 Financial Status Report to the Federal Grants Management Officer for documentation of federal funds expended, according to the N. C. DHHS Cash Management Policy.